 Fish House Bay to Chicken Hall Railway Bridge

 Within a few yards, the Itchen Way path crosses the dry course of the canal to the west side.
-Originally, the towing path continued along the east bank of the Navigation all the way to Mansbridge Lock but this seems have been closed off as far as Chicken Hall Railway Bridge when the hatches at Fish House Bay was destroyed.
+Originally, the towing path continued along the east bank of the Navigation all the way to Mansbridge Lock but this seems have been closed off as far as Chicken Hall Railway Bridge when the hatches at Fish House Bay were destroyed.
 Until the 1980s an allotment or vegetable garden used to occupy the bed of the canal on the south side of the path crossing that waterway.

 The present day public footpath now turns south again along a metalled track which is an extension of Chicken Hall Lane.
 This track runs between the Navigation and Chicken Hall Sewage Works to the west.
 As the track climbs up a rise, the course of the canal was tucked in below the hill.
 At one point, the main River Itchen comes so close to the Navigation that it has been threatening to erode the east bank of the canal.
 The track descends again to run alongside the course of the canal.